metagn/rot/doc/spec.md

 }
 ```

-An `=` character following the colons (i.e. `:=`, `::=`) will create an association rather than adding the string/block to the phrase.
-This requires that the phrase has exactly 1 term before the colon.
+An `=` character following the colons (i.e. `:=`, `::=`) will create an association with the last term of the phrase rather than adding the string/block to the phrase.
+This requires that the phrase has at least 1 term before the colon.

 ```
 a :=